-- 1. Have the vehicle equipped (see the section below: "What will I have to do to get the vehicle equipped for the study?"). - 2.
-Drive as you normally would. - 3.
-Provide us with contact information for all other adult drivers (over the age of 18) who drive the vehicle at least once a week.
-We would like to contact them to get permission to use data collected any time they happen to be driving the vehicle.
-We will also ask them to fill out two brief questionnaires. - 4.
-Make an appointment for us to collect the driving data from the vehicle about once every 3 to 6 months.
-Each appointment could take up to one hour and will be scheduled to take place at a location that is convenient for you such as your home, work, school, or at a local shopping mall.
-You will not need to do anything at these appointments apart from providing access to the trunk or interior of the vehicle; a trained technician will handle everything else. - 5.
-While you are in the study, we ask that you not drive the vehicle into any areas where cameras are not allowed, including any international border crossings, military bases, or similar facilities. - 6.
-Advise other drivers of the video and audio equipment installed in the vehicle and ask them not to drive into areas where cameras are not allowed.
+- 1. Have the vehicle equipped (see the section below: "What will my child have to do to get the vehicle equipped for the study?"). - 2.
+Drive as he/she normally would. - 3.
+We will ask your child to provide us with contact information for all other adult drivers (over the age of 18) who drive the vehicle at least once a week.
+We would like to contact him/her to get permission to use data collected any time he/she happens to be driving the vehicle.
+We will also ask him/her to fill out two brief questionnaires. - 4.
+We will make an appointment with your child for us to collect the driving data from the vehicle about once every 3 to 6 months.
+Each appointment could take up to one hour and will be scheduled to take place at a location that is convenient for your child such as his/her home, work, school, or at a local shopping mall.
+Your child will not need to do anything at these appointments apart from providing access to the trunk or interior of the vehicle; a trained technician will handle everything else. - 5.
+If your child is enrolled in the study at the time of his/her 18th birthday, we will contact him/her to change from an informed assent form to an informed consent form. - 6.
+While your child is in the study, we ask that he/she not drive the vehicle into any areas where cameras are not allowed, including any international border crossings, military bases, or similar facilities.

+7. Advise other drivers of the video and audio equipment installed in the vehicle and ask them not to drive into areas where cameras are not allowed.
 Let these other drivers know that data will be collected when they drive the vehicle but will only be retained and analyzed if they sign a consent form.
 If they do not sign a consent form, then the data will be deleted for every trip in which they drove the vehicle.

-What Will I Have To Do To Get The Vehicle Equipped For The Study?
+What Will My Child Have To Do To Get The Vehicle Equipped For The Study?